 - Instead of digging into pain, focus on whether the person is a good FIT for you.
 AKA – do they have a problem I can solve and realistic expectations about it?

 And if they check out as a fit – let them know.

 “Alright I don’t see any red flags here and this is definitely in our wheelhouse.
 This is how we work with clients.
 Does that seem like a fit for your needs?”

 And have a regular old conversation based on clearly understanding each other instead of a conversation focused on selling them.

-Creating a custom-to-you sales strategy that you enjoy and win business with is something I focus on heavily in my 4 month Subtle Selling Accelerator.
+Creating a custom-to-you sales strategy that you enjoy and win business with is something I focus on heavily in my 6 month Matchmaker Sales Method Mentorship™.

 We nail down your entire sales process A to Z and the end result is a custom strategy that predictably gets up to 8 out of 10 people saying “yes” to working with you without pain, pitching or pretending to be someone else.

 And you’re never required to do something that doesn’t feel right to you (as we covered in the post that many will force on you).